-- Motions Are Not to Be Made in Response or Reply Memoranda; Evidentiary Objections Permitted. - (A) No motion, including but not limited to cross-motions and motions pursuant to Fed.
+- (1) Motions Are Not to Be Made in Response or Reply Memoranda; Evidentiary Objections Permitted. - (A) No motion, including but not limited to cross-motions and motions pursuant to Fed.
 R. Civ.
 P. 56(d), may be included in a response or reply memorandum.
 Such motions must be made in a separate document.
 A cross-motion may incorporate the briefing contained in a memorandum in opposition. - (B) For motions for which evidence is offered in support, the response memorandum may include evidentiary objections.
 If evidence is offered in opposition to the motion, evidentiary objections may be included in the reply memorandum.
 While the court prefers objections to be included in the same document as the response or reply, in exceptional cases, a party may file evidentiary objections as a separate document.
 If such an objection is filed in a separate document, it must be filed at the same time as that party's response or reply memorandum.
-If new evidence is proffered in support of a reply memorandum, any evidentiary objection must be filed within seven (7) days after service of the reply.
-A party offering evidence to which there has been an objection may file a response to the objection at the same time any responsive memorandum, if allowed, is due, or no later than seven (7) days after the objection is filed, whichever is longer.
+If new evidence is proffered in support of a reply memorandum, any evidentiary objection must be filed within 7 days after service of the reply.
+A party offering evidence to which there has been an objection may file a response to the objection at the same time any responsive memorandum, if allowed, is due, or no later than 7 days after the objection is filed, whichever is longer.
 Motions to strike evidence as inadmissible are no longer appropriate and should not be filed.
 The proper procedure is to make an objection.
 See Fed.
 R. Civ.
+P. 56(c)(2).

-P. 56(c)(2). - (2) Length of Response and Reply Memoranda. - (A) Memoranda Filed Regarding Motions Made Pursuant to Rules 12(b), 12(c), and 65 of the Federal Rules of Civil Procedure: Memoranda in opposition to motions made pursuant to Fed.
+- (2) Length of Response and Reply Memoranda. - (A) Memoranda Filed Regarding Motions Made Pursuant to Rules 12(b), 12(c), and 65 of the Federal Rules of Civil Procedure.
+Memoranda in opposition to motions made pursuant to Fed.
 R. Civ.
-P. 12(b), 12(c), and the court will have to rule on each party's motion separately, which will eliminate the ambiguity that comes from merely filing a "Notice of Joinder" in another party's motion.

-65 must not exceed 6,500 words, or in the alternative, twenty-five (25) pages.
-Reply memoranda must not exceed 2,500 words, or in the alternative, ten (10) pages, and must be limited to rebuttal of matters raised in the memorandum in opposition.
+P. 12(b), 12(c), and 65 must not exceed 6,500 words, or in the alternative, 25 pages.
+Reply memoranda must not exceed 2,500 words, or in the alternative, 10 pages, and must be limited to rebuttal of matters raised in the memorandum in opposition.
 If memoranda in opposition or reply exceed the page limit, then the party must certify compliance with the word-count limit.
 These limitations exclude the following items: face sheet, table of contents, table of authorities, signature block, certificate of service, and exhibits.
-No additional memoranda will be considered without leave of court.
+No additional memoranda will be considered without leave of court. - (B) Length of Opposition and Reply Memoranda Filed Regarding

-- (B) Length of Opposition and Reply Memoranda Filed Regarding Motions Made Pursuant to Rule 56 of the Federal Rules of Civil Procedure: Memoranda filed pursuant to Fed.
+Motions Made Pursuant to Rule 56 of the Federal Rules of Civil

+Procedure.
+Memoranda filed pursuant to Fed.
 R. Civ.
-P. 56 are governed by DUCivR 56-1(g). - (C) All Other Motions: Opposition and reply memoranda related to all motions that are not listed above must not exceed 2,500 words, or in the alternative, ten (10) pages.
+P. 56 are governed by DUCivR 56-1(g). - (C) All Other Motions.
+Opposition and reply memoranda related to all motions that are not listed above must not exceed 2,500 words, or in the alternative, 10 pages.
 If opposition or reply memoranda exceed the page limit, then the party must certify compliance with the word-count limit.
 These limitations exclude the following items: face sheet, table of contents, concise introduction, table of exhibits, and exhibits.
 Reply memoranda must be limited to rebuttal of matters raised in the opposition memoranda.
 No additional memoranda will be considered without leave of court.